khkwong/khkwong/README.md

 # Hello everyone👋
 ### Thanks for visting!
 I'm Keith Kwong.

-#### I am an aspring Data Scientist with a passion for sifting through data for gold and an interest in machine learning.
+#### I am an aspring Data Scientist with an interest in machine learning.

-🔭 I’m currently working on ...

 <!--
 **khkwong/khkwong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.